 Dry Performance

-I the world of dry performance, there are 3 essential elements to consider: directional grip (also called braking), lateral grip and steering response.
-Let’s take a look at them all.
+I the world of dry performance, there are 3 essential elements to consider: directional grip (also called braking), lateral traction and steering feel (and feedback).

 Directional Grip